tywe00/Price-Calculator/README.md

-# Delivery Order Price Calculator (DOPC) Service
+# Price Calculator Service

 ## Overview

-The Delivery Order Price Calculator (DOPC) is a backend service designed to calculate the total price and price breakdown for delivery orders.
+The Price Calculator is a backend service designed to calculate the total price and price breakdown for delivery orders.
 This service integrates with the Home Assignment API to fetch venue-related data and provides a comprehensive pricing mechanism for delivery orders.

 ## Key Features